-

 Learn how 3D Secure works with each payment processor:

-Several payment gateway connections integrated with Cloudbeds integrated utilize a third-party system to tokenize and store payment data.
-That third-party system does not support 3D Secure 2.0, so payments made on those gateways will fail if they are impacted by the SCA.
+Several payment gateway connections integrated with Cloudbeds utilize a third-party system to tokenize and store payment data.
+That third-party system does not support 3D Secure 2.0, so payments made on those gateways will fail if the SCA impacts them.

-While it is technically feasible for you to accept non-SCA payment transactions using one of these payment gateways, Cloudbeds strongly recommends that you switch to Cloudbeds Payments or Stripe so that you can leverage 3D Secure 2.0 for all SCA-impacted payment transactions.
+While it is technically feasible for you to accept non-SCA payment transactions using one of these payment gateways, Cloudbeds strongly recommends switching to Cloudbeds Payments or Stripe to leverage 3D Secure 2.0 for all SCA-impacted payment transactions.

-If you remain on a payment gateway that does not support 3D Secure 2.0, a significant portion of your guest payments may fail.
+If you remain on a payment gateway not supporting 3D Secure 2.0, a significant portion of your guest payments may fail.

 The following theoretical payment flow chart is designed to help property owners understand how payments function with SCA.